hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ## Adding Private Modules to Configurations

-The syntax for referencing private modules in the [module block](/docs/language/modules/syntax.html) `source` attribute is `<HOSTNAME>/<ORGANIZATION>/<MODULE NAME>/<PROVIDER>`.
+The syntax for referencing private modules in the [module block](/docs/language/modules/syntax.html) `source` argument is `<HOSTNAME>/<ORGANIZATION>/<MODULE NAME>/<PROVIDER>`.

 - **Hostname:** For the SaaS version of Terraform Cloud, use `app.terraform.io`.
 In Terraform Enterprise, use the hostname for your instance or the [generic hostname](/docs/cloud/registry/using.html#generic-hostname-terraform-enterprise).
 - **Organization:** If you are using a shared module with Terraform Enterprise, the module's organization name may be different than your organization's name.
-The source string on the module's registry page will always include the proper organization name.
+Check the source string at the top of the module's registry page to find the proper organization name.

 ```hcl
 module "vpc" {